geoserver/geoserver/doc/en/user/source/services/wms/reference.rst

 GetMap
 -------------------

+The **GetMap** operation gets the actual map image (or other output artifact).
-The purpose of the GetMap request is to get the actual image.
-A client should have all the information it needs to make such a request after it understands the Capabilities document.
-Detailing all the potential parameters for a GetMap request is currently outside the scope of this document.
-But the basics are letting clients specify a bounding box, a width and a height, a spatial reference system, a format, and a style.
+A client has all the information it needs to make this request after it parses the Capabilities document.
+The core parameters allow clients to specify a bounding box, a width and a height, a spatial reference system, a format, and a style.
+Detailing all the supported parameters for a GetMap request is currently beyond the scope of this document.

-A great way to get to know the GetMap parameters is to experiment with the :ref:`tutorials_wmsreflector`.
-The options for the **format** parameter in GeoServer can be found in the :ref:`wms_output_formats` section.
-And there are a number of vendor specific parameters that GeoServer makes availabe, see :ref:`wms_output_formats`
+A good way to get to know the GetMap parameters is to experiment with the :ref:`tutorials_wmsreflector`.

+The output format options GeoServer supports for the  **format** parameter are documented in the :ref:`wms_output_formats` section.

+GeoServer provides a number of useful vendor-specific parameters, which are documented in the :ref:`wms_vendor_parameters` section.

 .. _wms_getfeatureinfo:

 GetFeatureInfo
 --------------

-The **GetFeatureInfo** operation requests the actual spatial data.
-It is very similar to the WFS **GetFeature** operation, and indeed since GeoServer always provides a WFS we recommend using it whenever possible.
-It provides more flexibility in both input and output.
-The one advantage that GetFeatureInfo has is that it issues its request as an x,y pixel value from a returned WMS image.
-So it is easier to use by a naive client that doesn't understand all the geographic referencing needed.
+The **GetFeatureInfo** operation requests the spatial and attribute data for a feature.
+It is similar to the WFS **GetFeature** operation, but that operation provides more flexibility in both input and output.
+Since GeoServer provides a WFS we recommend using it instead of ``GetFeatureInfo`` whenever possible.

+The one advantage of ``GetFeatureInfo`` is that the request uses an (x,y) pixel value from a returned WMS image.
+This is easier to use for a naive client that is not able to perform the geographic referencing otherwise needed.

-Geoserver supports the following output formats for GetFeatureInfo:
+Geoserver supports the following output formats for ``GetFeatureInfo``:

 .. list-table::
    :widths: 15 35 50